Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Conclusions

 \section{Conclusions}

 Research into algorithms for TSC has seen genuine progress in the last ten years, and the volume of research has dramatically increased.
 We have provided a particular view of this research landscape by grouping algorithms into eight categories defined by the core representation/transformation.
 We have compared the best in each category on 112 TSC problem and introduced 30 new datasets to counter any possible bias from over fitting.
-We evidence progress by benchmarking against algorithms previously considered the best performing, and show that two classifiers, Hydra-MR and HC2, generally perform the best.
+We evidence progress by benchmarking against algorithms previously considered the best performing, and show that two classifiers, MR-Hydra and HC2, generally perform the best.
 HC2 performs significantly better on the current UCR archive, but there is less observable difference when we compare them on 30 new problems we have introduced.
 This could be due to the smaller sample size, the nature of the data sets or reflect some embedded bias in algorithm design.
-We note that HC2 does worse than Hydra-MR on imbalanced data and with larger train set sizes, but is better with more class balance, smaller train set sizes and with long series.
+We note that HC2 does worse than MR-Hydra on imbalanced data and with larger train set sizes, but is better with more class balance, smaller train set sizes and with long series.

-We are not claiming that these results should be taken to mean practitioners should always use Hydra-MR and/or HC2.
+We are not claiming that these results should be taken to mean practitioners should always use MR-Hydra and/or HC2.
 There are strengths and weakness to all the algorithms we have described.
+Indeed, there is a case to be made for using QUANT by default, at least for exploratory analysis, because it is so fast.
 Understanding when it is appropriate to use which algorithm for a specific problem is an active research area.
 However, we suggest that, in the absence of any prior information these two algorithms make a sensible starting point for a new TSC problem.
 Despite significant research effort, there has not been an Alexnet for TSC, i.e. a deep learning approach that has dominated all others.
-It may be because the problems in the archives are relatively small compared to other archives used for deep learning evaluation.
-However, we think the core reason deep learning has not provided the gains many expected is that, unlike specific applications such as image classification or natural language processing, there is not one common underlying structure for the neural networks to exploit.
-Nevertheless, there is no doubt scope for improvements in deep learning algorithms for TSC.
-InceptionTime performs well overall, but Figure~\ref{fig:boxplot} demonstrates its limitations: it often performs terribly, and this makes its overall performance worse.
-If this tendency could be corrected, possibly by some automated structural optimisation, it seems likely that InceptionTime could match HC2 and Hydra-MR.
+It may be because the problems in the archives are relatively small compared to other archives used for deep learning evaluation: Table~\ref{tab:train} shows that H-Inception time improves relative to other algorithms as the number of training cases increases.